Swegbloo/Nemoh/doc/description.rst

    where :math:`[\boldsymbol B_{add}]` and :math:`[\boldsymbol K_M]` are user-specified additional damping and stiffness matrices.

-Nemoh2, the second-order QTF module, is based on the following principles
+Nemoh2, the second-order QTF module, is based on the following principles:

 -  The second-order loads are composed of the quadratic part and the potential part, the detailed formulation is given in :cite:t:`Kurnia22_JH,Kurnia22`.

 -  The quadratic part is based on the near-field method :cite:p:`CHEN88`.

 -  The potential part is based on the indirect method :cite:p:`CHEN88,MOLIN79`.

 Numerical Methods
 =================